Sairyss/domain-driven-hexagon/README.md

 > Making illegal states unrepresentable is all about statically proving that all runtime values (without exception) correspond to valid objects in the business domain.
 The effect of this technique on eliminating meaningless runtime states is astounding and cannot be overstated.

-**Note**: Though _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
+**Note**: Some people say that _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
 For less complex and smaller projects it definitely may be.
 For bigger projects, there are people who advocate for and against this approach.
-If creating a class for every primitive is not preferred, create classes just for those primitives that have specific rules or behavior, or just validate only outside of domain using some validation framework.
+If you notice that creating a class for every primitive doesn't give you much benefit, create classes just for those primitives that have specific rules or behavior, or just validate only outside of domain using some validation framework.
 Here are some thoughts on this topic: [From Primitive Obsession to Domain Modelling - Over-engineering?](https://blog.ploeh.dk/2015/01/19/from-primitive-obsession-to-domain-modelling/#7172fd9ca69c467e8123a20f43ea76c2).

 Lets distinguish two types of protection from illegal states: at **compile time** and at **runtime**.